yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 <%= leftblogimage("thousands_smiths.jpg","Thousands of Agent Smith") %>

 I don't say these are not important drawbacks.
-But Haskell is certainly the best choice to create your new web application which could handle thousands of connexions in parallel.
+But Haskell is certainly the best technical choice.
-Considering efficiency, security and quality, I believe Haskell is the best choice.
+It makes it possible to handle an impressive number of connexions.
-Furthermore, not only the Haskell community is excellent, but Haskell is a great language and learning it will certainly make you a better programmer.
+I believe Haskell is the best choice if you efficiency, security and ability to adapt.

-Haskell is not the only choice to make.
+Furthermore, the Haskell community is great and learning Haskell is fun and will make you a better programmer.

-The easiest path to create a web application is certainly to choose a web framework which has made a lot of work for us.
+Focusing on Web Application, instead of reinventing the wheel, we should choose an existing web framework.
 Actually there are three main choices:

 1. [Happstack](http://happstack.com)